|Drug DUI and Cannabis|

 What is the scientific basis for urine testing and prediction of impairment by a driver?

-Urine THC Kinetics have been addressed by NHTSA where they studied Drugs and Human Performance.
-With respect to Interpretation of Urine Test Results: Detection of total THCmetabolites in urine, primarily THC-COOH-glucuronide, only indicates prior THC exposure.
+NHTSA addresses Urine THC Kinetics in Drugs and Human Performance Study.
+With respect to Interpretation of Urine Test Results: Detection of total THC metabolites in urine, primarily THC-COOH-glucuronide, only indicates prior THC exposure.
 Detection time is well past the window of intoxication and impairment.

 What do controlled clinical studies tell us about DUI and drug impacts on THC Cannabis impairment?

-1. When marijuana is smoked, THC is rapidly absorbed into the bloodstream from the alveoli in the lungs
+1. When smoking marijuana, THC is rapidly absorbed into the bloodstream from the alveoli in the lungs

 2. The peak blood THC concentration occurs within minutes near or after the end of smoking

-3. The THC is distributed from the blood to the organs and tissues of the body
+3. The THC goes through the blood to the organs and tissues of the body

-5. The time to reach maximum THC concentrations in the various organs and tissues is based on blood flow – peak THCconcentration is reached most quickly in the organs with the most blood flow
+5. The blood flow–peak determines the time to reach maximum THC concentrations in the various organs and tissues.
+The organs with the most blood flow have THC concentration the quickest

 6. The organs with the highest blood flow are the brain, liver, kidneys and lungs